 These small to medium-sized lizards can be found in warm, tropical climates throughout the world.
 They come in a multitude of colors and patterns and some species can change color to blend in with their surroundings or turn darker to absorb more heat.
 Geckos' skin may be rough with visible scales or look and feel smooth and rubbery.
 They have a lifespan of approximately 16 years.

 Habits and Adaptations

-Geckos at the Minnesota Zoo: Look for Tokay geckos and Standing’s Day Geckos on the Tropics Trail.
+Geckos at the Minnesota Zoo: Look for Henkel's Leaf-Tailed Geckos on the Tropics Trail.
 Like all geckos, ours can climb almost any surface and can often be seen sticking to the glass in the exhibit.

 Monitors have long necks, powerful claws, and strong legs.
 Most species are terrestrial (live on land), although a few spend at least part at of their lives in trees (arboreal).
-Water monitors, as their name suggests, are semi-aquatic.
-They are excellent swimmers and use a flattened lateral “fin” on their tail to steer though water in pursuit of prey.
 The most famous member of the monitor group is the Komodo monitor, also known at the Komodo dragon.
 Ranging in length from 6-9 feet and averaging 200 pounds, Komodos are the world’s largest living lizards.

 Learn more about Komodo dragons

 Pythons are found in Africa, Asia, and Australia, and include some of the largest snakes in the world.
 Most species are equally at home on the ground, in trees, or swimming in warm waters.